spring-projects/spring-net/readme.txt

-THE SPRING.NET FRAMEWORK, Release 1.3.0 RC1  (August 3, 2009)
+THE SPRING.NET FRAMEWORK, Release 1.3.0  (December 15, 2009)
 --------------------------------------------------------------------
 http://www.springframework.net/

 1. INTRODUCTION

-The 1.3.0 RC1 release of Spring.NET contains
+The 1.3.0 release of Spring.NET contains

      * A full featured Inversion of Control container
      * An Aspect Oriented Programming framework